kelvinwop/spotnana/README.md

 - Keeps saved AI settings on the account model for signed-in use

 If MongoDB is unavailable, the backend still starts and `/health` reports the DB as unavailable.
-Guest mode remains usable, while account-specific routes return an availability error until MongoDB connects.
+Guest mode remains usable.
+Account-backed auth, settings, and conversation routes depend on MongoDB, and the current code does not present one identical error shape across every public and authenticated route while the database is unavailable.

 ## Environment model